 Immediately after the closing date for applications we calculate the number of students who have applied for each subject.
 The number of classes for each of these subjects is then determined, to ensure reasonable class sizes.
 We are constrained by our teaching capacity and by the availability of specialist rooming in each subject.
+The maximum class size is normally 16 students.
 This may vary according to Health and Safety and curriculum considerations.
 However, if a subject area is full but places still exist in the Sixth Form overall, prospective students will be offered suitable alternative courses if they meet the entry requirements of those subject areas.